StefRuseva88/integration-tests-databases/README.md

 ### Project Description

-**Integration-Tests-Databases** is a test project designed to practice and demonstrate integration testing with databases for console-based applications built using the .NET Core Framework and Entity Framework.
+**Integration-Tests-Databases** is a test project designed to demonstrate integration testing with databases for console-based applications built using the .NET Core Framework and Entity Framework.

 ## Key Concepts